orxfun/orx-concurrent-iter/README.md

 A thread-safe, ergonomic and lightweight concurrent iterator trait and efficient implementations.

 * **ergonomic**: An iterator implementing `ConcurrentIter` can safely be shared among threads.
 It may be iterated over concurrently by multiple threads with `for` or `while let`.
 It further provides higher level methods such as `for_each` and `fold` which allow for safe, simple and efficient parallelism.
+* **any Iterator => ConcurrentIter**: Commonly used collections such as `Vec` have optimized implementations; however, any iterator can be converted into a concurrent iterator.
-* **efficient** and **lightweight**: All concurrent iterator implementations provided in this crate extend atomic iterators which are lock-free and depend only on atomic primitives.
+* **efficient** and **lightweight**: All concurrent iterator implementations provided in this crate extend lock-free atomic iterators.
+Further they allow to iterate in chunks which enable significant performance improvements.

 ## Examples